Top 15 Korean Symbolism and Traditional Patterns You Must Know!

 From Mugunghwa flower, taegeuk flag even to the manja – swastika pattern, South Korea is a country full of beautiful sacred symbols and traditional patterns.
-But what do these patterns and symbols mean? what does this symbol and pattern represent?
-In this article, we’ll take a look at the top 15 korean symbol and traditional patterns with it’s meaning.
-Let’s dive right into these korean symbols and meaning.
+But what do these patterns and symbols represents?
+In this article, we’ll take a look at some of korean symbolism and traditional patterns with it’s meaning.
+Let’s dive right into these korea symbol and meaning.

 Table of Contents